zonemaster/zonemaster/README.md

 ## License

 This is free software under a 2-clause BSD license.
-The full text of the license can be found in the [LICENSE](LICENSE) file included in this respository.
+The full text of the license can be found in the [LICENSE](LICENSE) file included in this repository.

 [CPAN]:                                https://www.cpan.org/